As Polar Ice Cap Recedes, The U.S. Navy Looks North

 A shifting focus to the "high north"

-Speaking at this year's Coast Guard Academy commencement, National Security Advisor John Bolton said the military will play a part "reasserting" American influence over the Arctic.
+Speaking at this year's Coast Guard Academy commencement, national security adviser John Bolton said the military will play a part "reasserting" American influence over the Arctic.

 "We want the high north to be a region of low tension, where no country seeks to coerce others through military buildup or economic exploitation," Bolton told graduates.

-The Trump Administration is expected to unveil a new Arctic Strategy sometime this June.
+The Trump administration is expected to unveil a new Arctic strategy sometime this month.

-Forecasters anticipate diminishing ice will reliably open up northern sea lanes that could cut down the time and cost moving freight from Asia to Europe, causing a rise in vessel traffic.
+Forecasters anticipate diminishing ice will reliably open up northern sea lanes, thus cutting down the time and cost moving freight from Asia to Europe but causing a rise in vessel traffic.

-The military is candid that the warming climate is opening up transit routes that sea-ice has long locked in.
+The military is candid that the warming climate is opening up transit routes that sea ice has long locked in.
 Right now, though, the U.S. naval presence is minimal.

 "If you're gonna be a neighbor, you have to be in the neighborhood," said Vice Adm.
 John Alexander, commander of the Navy's 3rd Fleet, which is responsible for the Northern Pacific, including the Bering Sea and Alaskan Arctic.